selvam920/trina_grid/doc/features/cell-editing.md

 ```

 The `editCellRenderer` function provides:

 - `defaultEditCellWidget`: The default edit cell widget (usually a TextField)
 - `cell`: The current cell being edited
 - `controller`: The TextEditingController for the edit field
 - `focusNode`: The FocusNode for the edit field, allowing you to control focus
+- `handleSelected`: A callback function to notify the grid when a value is selected (required for select and date fields)

 Column-level renderers take precedence over grid-level renderers.